server-mechanic/mechanic/README.md

 #### Evolve your containers, virtual machines and bare metal servers more easily.

+## Features

+* Evolve your server step by step.
+* Write server migrations in your favorite language.
+* Minimal overhead, no central server required.

+## Contributing

+Server-Mechanic is an open source project run by volunteers, and contributions are welcome!
+Feel free to raise an issue or submit a pull request.

 ## License
 Copyright (c) 2016 by [Cornelius Buschka](https://github.com/cbuschka).